emetowinner/Hostel-Checkin/Design-task.md

 *The UI designers not only focuses on the aesthetics but also maximizes reponsiveness, efficiency and accesssibility of this Project.*

+The designer is also responsible for bringing the pages to life using the wireframes created to mock up each page.

 **Some guildlines to achieving a good design includes:**

 - Make elements such as buttons and other common elements perform predictably so users can unconsciously use them everywhere.